AssistFeed.com Weekly

 Okay, those of you who are true naysayers: It's probably a good time to work on your needlecraft, or go sharpen your bowling skills.
 For the rest of us: Let's head into this with the assumption - the premise - that Fluffy does have a mind, and that she knows how to use it.
 "As well as us?" you ask.
 Yep.
 In different ways, but with no less intensity.
 So we'll venture forth with a practical mind: Certainly, we humans have evolved to a higher degree than felines, so we can do some things that Fluffy cannot do.
 She's not our equal and she cannot compete in our existence.
 Big deal… imagine being a cat for a while, and wonder how well we would do in her world.

-Click here for Interesting Species Traits!
+Click here for Interesting Cat Breed Characteristics!

 Feline Obesity - Canned Food Diet